-have allowed acceptance of the discounts under section 2635.203(b)(7) as "secured by the Government under Government contract."
+Recently, a number of agencies have been called upon to consider the applicability of section 2635.203(b)(7) to discounts on cellular phone service offered to employees in their private capacities by companies that provide or seek to provide cellular phone service to agencies for official purposes.(4) Some agencies have allowed acceptance of the discounts under section 2635.203(b)(7) as "secured by the Government under Government contract."
 Others have not.
 In general, a determination that a benefit is "secured by Government contract" is a matter within the discretion of the employing agency.
-Section 2635.203(b)(7) simply makes clear that where such a determination is made, the gifts prohibition in subpart B of the Standards of Conduct will not preclude an employee from accepting the benefit.
-Agencies are responsible for ensuring that such arrangements are otherwise appropriate under applicable law, including their authorizing statutes, procurement law, and principles prohibiting unauthorized augmentation of appropriations.
-Thus, for example, if a contract proposed by a vendor and conferring benefits on agency employees did little to advance agency purposes yet entailed expenditure of agency time and resources to promote or administer sales of a product to agency employees, an agency might decide not to enter into the contract because of concerns about agency authority.
+Section 2635.203(b)(7) simply makes clear that where such a determination is made, the gifts prohibition in subpart B of the Standards will not preclude an employee from accepting the benefit.
+Agencies are responsible for ensuring that such arrangements are otherwise appropriate under applicable law, including their authorizing statutes, procurement law, and principles prohibiting unauthorized augmentation of agency time and resources to promote or administer sales of a product to agency employees, an agency might decide not to enter into the contract because of concerns about agency authority.

 Two other limitations on the use of the exclusion at section 2635.203(b)(7) to accept discounts and benefits are also worth noting.
 The first of these concerns certain benefits offered to employees in connection with their official travel.
 A note following section 2635.203(b)(7) cautions employees that frequent flier and related benefits "earned on the basis of Government-financed travel belong to the agency rather than to the employee and may be accepted only insofar as provided under [the General Services Administration's Federal Travel Regulation (FTR) at] 41 C.F.R."
-The current relevant provision in the FTR is 41 C.F.R. part 301-53,5 which elaborates on this limitation as follows:
+The current relevant provision in the FTR is 41 C.F.R. part 301-53, (5) which elaborates on this limitation as follows: